 Can You Collect a Pension and Still Work Full-Time?

-If you are considering a return to the workforce, you may wonder how this will affect your pension benefits or social security.
-In general, you can still collect your pension and social security benefits if you decide to return to work after retirement.
-However, there are a couple of important factors to consider.
-First, depending on where you plan to take a new job, there may be limits on how much you can work while still collecting your pension.
-Second, if you have not yet reached full retirement age, there may be some reductions to your social security, depending on how much you make annually.
-This article will give an overview of these topics and help point you to further resources for retirement planning.
+Depending on where you plan to take a new job, there may be limits on how much you can work while still collecting your pension.
+If you have not yet reached full retirement age, there may be some reductions to your Social Security, depending on how much you make annually.
+If you are getting disability retirement benefits, returning to work limits benefits.

 Pension Plans and Working After Retirement

 A pension plan is a type of retirement plan in which employers pay the retired employee a monthly income for life.
-The Department of Labor (DOL) sets regulations for pension plans, including the amount employers must contribute each year.
-Generally, three factors are used to calculate the amount of the pension:
+The Employee Retirement Income Security Act (ERISA) regulates pension plans, including employer contributions.
+The Employee Benefits Security Administration is the federal government agency that enforces ERISA.

 - Your age